rollerworks/PasswordStrengthValidator/README.md

 ## Requirements

-You need at least PHP 5.6 or PHP 7.0, mbstring is recommended but not required.
+You need at least PHP PHP 8.2 and Symfony 6, mbstring is recommended but not required.

 ## Basic Usage